emon360arefin/fontawesome-clone/README.md

 **Key Features**:
 1. Implement multiple category selection functionality which allows users to select multiple filters simultaneously
 2. Sorting the fetched data in ascending alphabetic order
+3. Implement the search functionality with real-time result
-3. Used TailwindCSS for full responsive design and deployed in Netlify
+4. Used TailwindCSS for full responsive design and deployed in Netlify

 **Live Website Link:** https://fontawesome-emonarefin.netlify.app/